ldn-softdev/jtc/User Guide.md

 (i.e., reach inside the object and use inner label rather than outer).
 This become especially handy when dealing with templates.

 Let's consider a following query:
-Say, the ask here is to extract all names of all the people from `ab.json` and group them with newly crafted record indicating if a person has children or not, like this:
+Say, the task here is to extract all names of all the people from `ab.json` and group them with newly crafted record indicating if a person has children or not, like this:
 ```json
 [